Azeem Rafiq: Senior cricket career

 Rafiq made his senior debut for Yorkshire's First XI in a Twenty20 Cup match against Nottinghamshire in June 2008.
 He bowled two overs in the match which Yorkshire won.
 At the time however, Rafiq did not hold a UK passport and so did not qualify as a domestic player.
 Yorkshire, who were only allowed to register one overseas player for the competition, had not deregistered their other overseas player and, as a result, were expelled from the competition.
 (Note: At the time players were required to have a British passport to play in top-level competitions organised by the England and Wales Cricket Board, including the Twenty20 Cup.
-Rafiq, who held only a Pakistani passport at the time, was able to play in other competitions, including for England age-group sides and in Second XI competitions, but not at the top-level of domestic competition unless he was registered as an overseas player.
+Rafiq, who held only a Pakistani passport at the time, was able to play in other competitions, including for England age-group teams and in Second XI competitions, but not at the top-level of domestic competition unless he was registered as an overseas player.
 He had been issued with appropriate visas and had the right to live in the United Kingdom, but had not yet received British citizenship.)
 In August Rafiq was given special dispensation by the England and Wales Cricket Board (ECB) to play for Yorkshire for the remainder of the season while his application for British citizenship was being processed; Rafiq's family had begun the process of applying for citizenship some time before, but the process had been "prolonged" by the Home Office.

 His citizenship was confirmed later in the year and in October he signed a three-year senior contract with Yorkshire.
-He captained the county's academy side in a series of matches in Abu Dhabi during the winter and toured South Africa with the England under-19 side in early 2009.
+He captained the county's academy team in a series of matches in Abu Dhabi during the winter and toured South Africa with the England under-19 team in early 2009.